Boreas618/Notes/operating-systems/kernels-and-processes.md

 * pop the registers stored by the handler
 * hardware restore the registers it saved into the interrupt stack

-> **When a system call occurs, the user's register information is saved on the kernel stack.**
+> When a system call/software interrupt/exception occurs, the user's register information is saved on the **kernel stack**.
 >
-> **When a thread is rescheduled, the user's register information is saved on the user stack.**
+> When a thread is rescheduled, the user's register information is saved on the **user stack**.
 >
-> **When an interrupt or exception occurs, the user's register information is saved on the interrupt handling stack.**
+> When a ***hardware*** interrupt is triggered, the user's register information is saved on the **interrupt handling stack**.
 >
+> When an interrupt or exception occurs, the user's register information is saved **on the interrupt handling stack**.
+>
-> **Each thread corresponds to one user stack and one kernel stack, and each processor corresponds to one interrupt handling stack.**
+> Each thread corresponds to one user stack and one kernel stack, and each processor corresponds to one interrupt handling stack.
+>
+> This applies to Linux X86 and X86_64
+>
+> ----
+>
+> Linux has a per-process kernel stack that is used for system calls, exceptions, and other kernel-level operations.
+However, when it comes to handling hardware interrupts, Linux uses a single, per-processor interrupt stack.

 **Interrupt masking**